camunda/camunda-docs-manual/content/user-guide/process-engine/external-tasks.md

 }
 ```

-This code fetches at most 10 tasks of the topics `AddresValidation` and `ShipmentScheduling`.
+This code fetches at most 10 tasks of the topics `AddressValidation` and `ShipmentScheduling`.
 The result tasks are locked exclusively for the worker with id `externalWorkerId`.
 Locking means that the task is reserved for this worker for a certain duration beginning with the time of fetching and prevents that another worker can fetch the same task while the lock is valid.
 If the lock expires and the task has not been completed meanwhile, a different worker can fetch it such that silently failing workers do not block execution indefinitely.
 The exact duration is given in the single topic fetch instructions: Tasks for `AddressValidation` are locked for 60 seconds (`60L * 1000L` milliseconds) while tasks for `ShipmentScheduling` are locked for 120 seconds (`120L * 1000L` milliseconds).
 The lock expiration duration should not be shorter than than the expected execution time.
 It should also not be too high if that implies a too long timeout until the task is retried in case the worker fails silently.

 Variables that are required to perform a task can be fetched along.
 For example, assume that the `AddressValiation` task requires an `address` variable.
 Fetching tasks with these variables could look like: